Joseph Adamson

 Assistant Professor, History, Columbia University

 Alma Steingart researches the interplay between politics and mathematical rationalities.
-Steingart’s second book manuscript, Accountable Democracy: Mathematical Reasoning and Representative Democracy in America, 1920 to Now, examines how mathematical thought and computing technologies have impacted electoral politics in the United States in the twentieth century.… read more »
+Steingart’s second book manuscript, Accountable Democracy: Mathematical Reasoning and Representative Democracy in America, 1920 to Now, examines how mathematical thought and computing technologies have impacted electoral politics in the United States in the twentieth century.
+Focusing on the census, apportionment, congressional redistricting, ranked voting, and election... read more! »

 Jonathan Stray